tlevine/councilmatic/README.md

 In addition, we recommend setting up a virtual environment for working with any project, so that you can manage your project-specific dependencies.
+(If installing virtualenv seems annoying, you can skip this part.)

     $ cd councilmatic
     $ virtualenv .env --no-site-packages
     $ source .env/bin/activate

-Next, install the requirements for Councilmatic (we recommend working in a virtual environment, but it's not strictly necessary).
+Next, install the requirements for Councilmatic (Again, we recommend working in a virtual environment, but it's not strictly necessary).

     $ pip install -r requirements.txt

+If you aren't using virtualenv, you might need to do with root privilges.

+    $ sudo pip install -r requirements.txt

 Non-Python requirements include: